 Searchable through BEN and NSDL: LifeSciTRC shares metadata with the BioSciEd Net (BEN) Portal (www.biosciednet.org).
 BEN is the National Science Digital Library Pathways Portal to the Life Sciences.
 LifeSciTRC materials can also be searched through BEN and through the National Science Digital Library (www.nsdl.org).

 Collaboration among Scientific Societies: LifeSciTRC serves as a national model of a professional society digital library that shares its cyberstructure among numerous societies.
-As of 2012, teaching resources from seven scientific societies can be searched through LifeSciTRC: American Physiological Society, American Association of Anatomists, Human Anatomy and Physiology Society, Massachusetts Society for Medical Research, National Association for Health and Science Education Partnerships, Northwest Association for Biomedical Research, and Society for Developmental Biology.
+As of 2019, teaching resources from ten scientific societies can be searched through LifeSciTRC: American Physiological Society, American Association of Anatomists, Human Anatomy and Physiology Society, Massachusetts Society for Medical Research, National Association for Health and Science Education Partnerships, Northwest Association for Biomedical Research, and Society for Developmental Biology.
 For more information on these LifeSciTRC Partners, click here.
 Online tools allow partners to manage their submissions and reviews.
 If you are interested in your organization becoming a LifeSciTRC Partner, contact the LifeSciTRC Coordinator at info@LifeSciTRC.org.

 LifeSciTRC was originally initiated in 1997 as a project of the APS Education Committee.
 The Committee envisioned a set of web pages where APS members could share teaching resources that they had developed.
 A web page with a handful of teaching resources was posted in 1998 along with a call for submissions by APS members.
 As the overall concept of digital libraries developed, the Committee proposed that the scope of the project be expanded to develop a full, database-driven, digital library with standardized metadata.
 With support from the APS and the NSF and in partnership with the BioSciEd Net collaborative, this goal has been not only realized, but far surpassed.